 Regardless of which port you depart from, sailing aboard the Catalina Express is a memorable experience accompanied by magnificent ocean views.

-Friendly tip: Check if your departure offers Commodore or Captain’s Lounge upgrades on the day of your travel.
+Friendly tip: Check if your departure offers Commodore or Captain’s Lounge upgrades prior to travel.

 Getting Around Catalina Island

 The Island’s intimate size makes it very easy to navigate.
 Instead of cars, freeways or traffic lights, golf carts are the primary way people get around.
-Golf cart rentals run about $40 per hour, and they are an absolute blast to drive around.
-Avalon also has a trolley that circles the town twice an hour in the summer and during the weekends in the off season.
-There are single ride and all-day fares available.
-The Catalina Island Company also provides free shuttle rides to Descanso Beach in the summer.
-It departs from the Via Casino arch on Casino Way.
+Golf cart rentals are an absolute blast to drive around.

 Cabs and shuttles frequent all incoming ferries, so it’s very convenient to grab a ride to your hotel.
 Moreover, there is a central taxi stand on the corner of Crescent Avenue and Metropole Avenue.

 To get from Avalon to Wrigley Memorial and Botanical Garden, there is the Garibaldi Bus.
 It costs $2 per ride and children under five are free.
-To get from Avalon to the quaint California coastal town of Two Harbors, there is a Safari Bus.
-A one-way adult ticket costs $57 with three stops between the two destinations.
-A one-way child (ages 2-11) ticket costs $42.
-You can also catch the Cyclone, a new fast boat tour to Two Harbors, for an exciting ride along the stunning Catalina coast for $15 each way.
+To get from Avalon to the quaint California coastal town of Two Harbors, you can also catch the Cyclone, a new fast boat tour to Two Harbors, for an exciting ride along the stunning Catalina coast.

 The cheapest alternatives include walking and biking.
 The main town, Avalon, is only one square mile and most attractions are a short stroll away.
 To save on bike rental costs, you can bring your own bike.
 Catalina Express allows you to bring your bike on the ferry with an advanced reservation and $3.50 fee each way.
 Most of Avalon is bike-accessible, and it will allow you to have care-free transportation around the Island.